lightbend/lightbend-orchestration-docs/src/main/paradox/kubernetes-deployment.md

 To use [rolling upgrades](https://kubernetes.io/docs/tutorials/kubernetes-basics/update-intro/) with `rp`, provide the `--deployment-type rolling` option.
 You'll need to do this when you first install your application and when you upgrade it.
 With Rolling Deployments, `Service` and `Pod Controller` resources are simply named after the application.
-When you perform a second `rp generate-kubernetes-deployment`, `kubectl` will simply update the image and Kubernetes will perform the rolling upgrade for you.
+When you perform a second `rp generate-kubernetes-resources`, `kubectl` will simply update the image and Kubernetes will perform the rolling upgrade for you.
 If you added any new endpoints to your application, they'll be created as `Service` and `Ingress` (if applicable) resources as well.